mnentwig/STDFoo/README.md

 Available functions show on the command line with tab completion for `o.`.

 * `o.DUTs. ...`: Methods return per-DUT data, in the order of PRR records in the STDF file.
 Note, calling function fields requires round brackets.
-* `o.DUTs.getDataByTestnum(testnum)`: Column vector with RESULT(testnum).
+* `o.DUTs.getResultByTestnum(testnum)`: Column vector with RESULT(testnum).
 Giving a vector for `testnum` returns one column per testnum.
 File contents are cached (subsequent calls for same testnum are faster).
+* `o.DUTs.uncacheResultByTestnum(testnum)`: Unloads above result from cache (optional, if RAM becomes an issue)
 * `o.DUTs.getSite()` Returns used test site.
 * `o.DUTs.getHardbin()` Returns final hardbin
 * `o.DUTs.getSoftbin()` Returns final softbin